B2B teams can report campaign activity and still fail to become a remembered option when a buying cycle opens.

 This happens because your brand has been showing up, in useful ways, consistently, for weeks or months.
 That’s what gets you on the list and that’s what makes your sales team’s life easier.
 That’s what gets you invited to the table.

-If you want to win deals in 2025, don’t just ask: “What’s our message?”
+The 2025 sample reported that memory mattered as buying groups grew and cycles tightened.
+Don’t just ask: “What’s our message?”
 Ask: “What will they remember about us three months from now?”

 Ads can get turned off, content can lose value over time, and most campaigns wrap up before they cut through.
 But brand?
 That sticks, if you build it the right way.